 Admiral Sir Max Horton RN, C-in-C Western Approaches, 1943

 Unfortunately, today Dönitz continues to be well known, even admired by some.
-These admirers must be unaware– or undisturbed– by Dönitz’s shallow and conniving personality, his betrayal both of his men and the highest traditions of his navy, and his revolting subservience to Adolf Hitler.
+These admirers must be unaware– or undisturbed– by Dönitz’s shallow and conniving personality, his betrayal of his men as well as the highest traditions of his navy, and his revolting subservience to Adolf Hitler.
+He was such a lickspittle that other members of Hitler’s entourage referred to Dönitz as “Hitler Jugend Quex.”
+This was the name of a film about a true and loyal Hitler Youth who is the “Quex” of the title.

 Dönitz’s unwavering loyalty to the man who started World War Two was rewarded after Hitler killed himself.
 In his last written orders, he appointed Dönitz as his successor.